RidaKo/Reception/README.md

 ![image](https://github.com/RidaKo/Reception/assets/113443126/b08ece9e-b60a-4393-81b5-b848d39f45ad)

 ---
 This is the registration page where you can create a specialist account.
 Before registering, make sure you have been provided a secret key that helps identify if you have permission to create an account.
-Refer to the tips section on how to create a secret key.
+Refer to the [Registration setup] (#Registration setup) section on how to create a secret key.
 ![image](https://github.com/RidaKo/Reception/assets/113443126/9f4f5227-1f99-4ff6-8951-8a8d12d5a77c)

 ---